overwolf/overwolf.github.io/docs/api/overwolf-windows.md

 Option            | Description                                                                                 |
 ----------------- | --------------------------------------------------------------------------------------------|
-InputPassThrough  |  Mouse and keyboard input will pass through the window to the game (no input blocking)      |
+InputPassThrough  |  Mouse and keyboard input will pass through the window to the game (no input blocking).     |

+Note: To set this property from the manifest, you can use the [clickthrough](manifest-json#windows-clickthrough) flag.

 ## MessagePromptIcon enum